 Variable T-Yields: The applicable T-Yield multiplied by a percentage factor and used as an annual yield in the APH database according to FCIC-approved procedures, or as otherwise provided in the policy.
-The percent of the applicable T-Yield is determined by the number of years of acceptable actual, assigned, or temporary yields available for the crop in the county.
+The percent of the applicable T-Yield is determined by the number of years of acceptable actual, assigned, or temporary yields available for the crop in the county, unless otherwise specified by FCIC-approved procedures.